What Is Disaster Relief? IRS Definition and Tax Help Explained

 - The option to amend a prior-year return for a faster refund

-💡 Pro Tip: If your address of record is located in a federally declared disaster area identified in an IRS notice, the IRS generally applies filing and payment extensions automatically
+💡 Pro Tip: If your address of record is located in an area covered by an IRS disaster relief notice, filing and payment extensions are often applied automatically.

 Source: IRS Publication 547